kubepack/kubepack/docs/concepts/how/publisher.md

     app: kubepack
 ```

-You need to create a repository and put all the [deployment](/docs/examples/publisher/deployment.yaml), [service](/docs/examples/publisher/service.yaml) and [secret](/docs/examples/publisher/secret.yaml) yaml in the repository.
+You need to create a repository and put all the [deployment](/docs/examples/publisher/deployment.yaml), [service](/docs/examples/publisher/service.yaml) and [secret](/docs/examples/publisher/secret.yaml) yaml in the repository under `manifests/app` folder.
-Also, need to create manifest.yaml file in the repository.
+Also, need to create dependency-list.yaml file in the repository.

 So that, others can use it through pack cli.

 ## Next Steps

 - Want to consume apps published using Kubepack?
 Please visit [here](/docs/concepts/how/user.md).
-- To learn about `manifest.yaml` file, please visit [here](/docs/concepts/how/manifest.md).
+- To learn about `dependency-list.yaml` file, please visit [here](/docs/concepts/how/manifest.md).
 - Learn more about `pack` cli from [here](/docs/concepts/how/cli.md).
 - Learn more about **Pack** jsonnet-support [here](/docs/concepts/how/jsonnet-support.md).
 - Learn more about **Pack** validation [here](/docs/concepts/how/validation.md).